Evollum/evollum.github.io/README.md

 remote_theme: pages-themes/merlot@v0.2.0
 plugins:
   - jekyll-remote-theme
-title: [Evollum]
+title: Evollum
-description: [This is my personal webpage, to show stuff from my life and what I achieved so far]
+description: This is my personal webpage, to show stuff from my life and what I achieved so far.

 # evollum.github.io
 My personal webpage